5 Steps to Take If Your Checkbook or Debit Card is Stolen

 3. Close Your Current account

 Visit your bank to close your account and to open a new one.
-Be prepared to be at the bank for awhile The customer service representative will sit down with you and make a list of items that you will allow to clear your old account.
-(This would include the items that you have gathered above.)
-She will then open a new account for you.
-This is the best way to prevent any money from being stolen from you.
+Be prepared to spend some time at the bank to do this.
+The customer service representative will sit down with you and make a list of items that you will allow to clear your old account.
+This will include the items that you have gathered above.

 4. File a Police Report

-File a police report.
-This is only necessary if you are sure that the checkbook was stolen.
-If you just misplaced the checkbook, and you are closing the account as a preventative measure, you can skip this step.
-This report is necessary if you end up dealing with identity theft.
-It should not take too long to file the report, but you can use the same report if your credit cards were taken as well.
+You also need to file a police report.
+This is only necessary if you are sure that the checkbook or debit card was stolen.
+If you just misplaced the checkbook, and you are closing the account as a preventative measure, skip this step.

 5. Deal With Automatic Debits and Deposits